John I Drugeth: Career in Naples and France

 Their uncle, Nicholas died prior to 1299.
 In that year, John was inducted to the inherited fiefdoms in Melito di Napoli and Pascarola near the Angevins' hunting estate, Aversa.
 After Philip had left for Hungary in the next year, John remained the only Drugeth left in the Kingdom of Naples.
 Under his patronage, the family chapel on their estate at Pascarola was raised to the rank of a parish church.
 Following Charles II could not prevent the Aragonese from occupying Calabria and the islands in the Gulf of Naples, John was required to pay subventio generalis in 1300 and 1302.
 His two fiefdoms near Aversa were relatively insignificant lands, for instance, Melito di Napoli was worth only 30 ounces of gold.

 Robert the Wise ascended the Neapolitan throne in 1309.
 In that year, the new monarch sent John Drugeth to Avignon in order to escort Petrus de Bolonesio, the recently elected Bishop of Aversa, who requested the papal confirmation of his election from Pope Clement V. John was among the many nobles, who were recruited to fight against the Aragonese army in Calabria in 1313.

-John Drugeth married noble lady Paska de Bononensi (or de Boulonois).
-They had three sons – William (Willerm), Nicholas I, John II – and a daughter, possibly named Clementia, who became a Williamite nun.
+John Drugeth married noble lady Pasqua de Bononensi (or de Boulonois).
+They had four sons – William (Willerm), Nicholas I, John II, Philip II – and a daughter, named Clementia, who became a Williamite nun.
 The entire family entered the service of Clementia, the daughter of the late Charles Martel and niece of Robert, who sent them to France to escort her, where Clementia became the second wife of Louis X of France on 19 August 1315.
 They became courtiers in the household of the queen at Paris.
 The marriage of Clementia, however, proved to be short-lived, because Louis X died in June 1316, and his posthumous son John I lived only five days in November 1316.
 Louis' brother Philip V ascended the French throne thereafter, whose relationship had deteriorated with the widow queen and refused to pay her annual income Louis had promised her.
 Clementia and her queenly court, including the Drugeths, then left the French court for Aix-en-Provence, where she stayed until 1321, when she returned to Paris.